 As another respondent suggested, try fan-fiction.
 Write about a minor character at Hogwarts or etc. Imagine you are the secretary that Christian Gray walks past everyday on his way to practice bondage with whats-her-name from the 50 shades books.
 This secretary could harbour a secret crush or jealousy or merely be stealing from Gray every time he turns his back on her.
 I wrote about the continued adventures of a favorite character, Kim, from Kipling’s book of the same name.

 Click-bait titles.
 What do you think about when you read, “Everything they don’t want you to know about Trump”?
-I imagine him having a Batman style and desperately wanting out of the limelight so he can beat up space aliens.
+I imagine him having a Batman-esque lifestyle and desperately wanting out of the limelight so he can beat up space aliens.

 Three words chosen at random.
 Random Word Generator - Creative online tool to generating randomized words for brainstorming.
 This gave me the words ‘parasitic’, ‘positive’, and ‘excitement’.
 I am not sure what to make of them… (1 minute later): I am now thinking of a horror story with parasites that make you feel good and a person fighting her own thrills as she seeks to rid herself of them before they kill her.
 I just gave myself a shudder!